-This policy is important for all Rhode Island businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+This type of business liability insurance is important for all Rhode Island businesses.
+It covers common third-party risks, and it's required by most commercial leases.

-A BOP bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Rhode Island business.

-Workers’ compensation insurance is required for Rhode Island businesses that have one or more employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for RI businesses that have one or more employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Rhode Island.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.